 The Irishman – Walsh Whiskey

 In Ireland, a place famous for making good whiskey, there’s a brand called The Irishman about bringing back the old ways of making whiskey.
-This brand is like a reminder of how whiskey was made a long time ago, with lots of care and skill.
+This brand is a reminder of how whiskey was made long ago, with lots of care and skill.
 The Irishman makes their whiskey super smooth and full of rich tastes, showing how much they care about doing things the right way.

 The Walsh family still runs The Irishman, and they make sure everything is done perfectly, from making the whiskey to aging it, so every bottle is just right.
 They’ve been a big part of making people interested in the traditional way of making whiskey in Ireland again, and folks in Ireland and other places think The Irishman whiskey is special.